Wednesday, October 22, 2025

 Superhero Team Concepts

 In the middle of the night, I was thinking about superhero teams, and how to build them with archetypes that fit roles.
 I started to think about re-framing this; instead of thinking about 'roles' (mentalist, tank, damage dealer, speedster...), I would think about building a team from a storytelling perspective, in terms of origins.
-I realized that part of the reason the New Teen Titans work so well is because they from things from an origins perspective, and it provides so many more storytelling opportunities.
+I realized that part of the reason the New Teen Titans work so well is because they frame things from an origins perspective, and it provides so many more storytelling opportunities.
 I haven't thought about this too deeply yet, but here are some examples:

 • Technology (Cyborg).
 Bring in stories about technology and the impact of new technologies.